Zaozersky/zaozersky/README.md

 - 👋 Hi, I’m Julian
 - 👀 I’m interested in math and programming
 - I’m currently learning ML/DL/HFFT
-- I’m looking to collaborate on develop education games and mobile applications using AI
+- I’m looking to collaborate on mobile applications using AI
 - Hobby: chess and tabble tennis
 - 📫 How to reach me:
 - Skype: j.zaozersky